Distinction of the Steinberg representation and the dual group of a symmetric space

 \end{section}

-\begin{section}{Interpretation of the main results in terms of the dual group} Let $G^\vee$ be the Langlands dual of $G$, there are a few different definitions for $G_X^\vee$, the dual group of $X$.
+\begin{section}{Interpretation of the main results in terms of the dual group} Let $G^\vee$ be the Langlands dual of $G$.
+There are a few different definitions for $G_X^\vee$, the dual group of $X$.
 We follow the one given by Takeda for symmetric spaces in \cite{takeda}.
 In \cite{takeda} it is stated without a proof that their definition for $G_X^\vee$ is equivalent to the definition given in \cite{GaitsgoryNadler}.
+This definition is slightly different from the one given in \cite{KS17}.
+In \cite{KS17} a map $\iota:SL_2\times G_X^\vee\rightarrow G^\vee$ is defined, this map is in general not injective on $G_X^\vee$.
+The group defined in \cite{takeda} is the image in $G^\vee$ of the group defined in \cite{KS17}.

-Notably, this definition is different from the one given in \cite{KS17}.
-In \cite{takeda} a map $\iota:SL_2\times G_X^\vee\rightarrow G^\vee$ is defined, it is an embedding of $G^\vee_X$ into $G^\vee$.
-In this section we will study when the Langlands parameter of the Steinberg representation factors through $\iota$.
+Also in \cite{takeda} the map $\iota:SL_2\times G_X^\vee\rightarrow G^\vee$ is defined, it is injective on $G^\vee_X$.
+In this Section we identify the symmetric spaces $X$ such that the Langlands parameter of the Steinberg representation factors through $\iota$.